Nick Pivetta shows toughness but is that enough to earn him another start?

 There was plenty of buzz about Pivetta in spring training.
 The 26-year-old right-hander impressed with his ability to make batters swing and miss.
 He averaged 10.3 strikeouts per nine innings last season.

-Pivetta sad the time in the minors gave him time to think and hit the reset button.
+Pivetta sad the time in the minors gave him an opportunity to think and hit the reset button.

 "It was my goal to come here and just compete with this team and give them a chance to win," he said.
 "That's what I focused on instead of putting pressure on myself."